How to apply for small business rate relief

 - the business address

-Once we have assessed your application we'll send you a bill or written confirmation of the outcome.
+Once we've assessed your application we'll send you a bill or written confirmation of the outcome.
 The bill will confirm your award and your revised instalments.